Hierarchical high-throughput screening of alkaline-stable lithium-ion conductors combining machine learning and first-principles calculations: Introduction

-The high alkalinity is especially a problem for solid-state Li-\ch{O2} batteries operated with humid air, where \ch{LiOH} forms as the discharge product as schematically illustrated in Figure \ref{fig:Li_air_cell}.
+A highly alkaline environment naturally arises in solid-state Li–O2 batteries when operated in humid air, where \ch{LiOH} forms as the discharge product as schematically illustrated in Figure \ref{fig:Li_air_cell}.
 In contrast to the current Li-ion batteries, where \ch{Li+} is inserted into and extracted from the cathode material, Li-\ch{O2} batteries store energy by forming various lithium oxides, such as peroxide, superoxide, and hydroxides, as the discharge product inside the cathode pores.
 The low mass density of these products makes the Li-\ch{O2} battery concept attractive for its uniquely high specific energy density \cite{Luntz2014_non_aqueous_Li_air,Liang2022_Li_air_review, Liu2020_nonaqueous_Li_air}.
 Conventional Li-\ch{O2} batteries are operated with dry \ch{O2} gas and a liquid electrolyte.
 Increased humidity facilitates the formation of \ch{LiOH} as the discharge product, replacing \ch{Li2O2} that forms under dry condition \cite{Guo2014_humidity,Liu2015_LiOH,Tan2016_humidity,Zhu2017_humidity}.
 The change in chemistry has several advantages.
 First of all, it can increase the discharge voltage from 2.96 V for \ch{Li2O2} to 3.4 V for \ch{LiOH}\cite{Gao2023_LiOH-based_review}.
 Second, the formation of \ch{LiOH} under humid air benefits the discharge capacity as the solution-mediated growth mechanism promotes \ch{LiOH} growth, in contrast to the insulating and growth-limited \ch{Li2O2}\cite{Schwenke2015_growth,Aetukuri2015_growth,Ma2018_humidity,Kim2022_carbon_free}.
 Finally, the higher ionic and electronic conductivity of LiOH also helps reduce the charge overpotential\cite{Liu2015_LiOH,Li2015_overpotential,Ma2018_humidity}.
 The potential parasitic reaction between \ch{H2O} in the air and the Li metal anode can be mitigated by replacing the liquid electrolyte with a SSE, which physically blocks water molecules from reaching the Li metal anode.
 In addition, a carbon-free cathode design by using a mixed-ionic electronic conductor (MIEC) as the porous cathode material can prevent the formation of undesirable \ch{Li2CO3} during the discharge, effectively reducing the charge overpotential \cite{Kim2022_carbon_free}.